FAC-11/research/week2/technical spikes.md

 *    If accurate estimates are crucial because there is no contigency for project overrun.

  *   In building a complex architecture to allow the architecture to develop rather than being fully designed upfront as BUFD.
+ *   Mitigating risk: Our customers frequently come to us with an idea and, under tight time constraints, we need to validate that we can develop a component using a technology that we’re not entirely familiar with as it is impossible to keep up with all of the technologies out there.
+We don’t want to make any promises we can’t keep.
+Undertaking projects with bad assumptions can turn out badly.
+It can be very unsatisfying for a client, very damaging to our reputation, and very expensive for both of us.
+This is an inherent risk in development.
+Focused technical spikes are a great way to mitigate this risk.

 ## How would you successfully spike on a topic
+ 1. Define a goal
+The most important thing to do when spiking a solution is to define your goal.
+Defining a goal provides focus.
+Without focus, you’ll waste valuable time doing too much.
+Remember, you’re singular purpose is to vet a solution.
+You want to gain confidence that you can accomplish something, not actually accomplish it.
+Remember, code developed during most spikes is meant to be thrown away.
+If you find, given the constraints of the project, that you can’t accomplish a task, you’ve done your client a huge service.

+Our goal was to determine if we could use conditional formatting inside of Excel through axlsx.
+Lucky for us, axlsx is very well documented and contains a lot of examples.
+While it did not cover all of our needs, there was an even an example for conditional formatting.

+2. Limit your scope
+Just because your spike isn’t meant to deliver production ready code, doesn’t mean you shouldn’t start with a plan.
+The more you intentionally you limit the scope of your spike from the beginning, the faster you can move towards your goal.
+What is really important?
+What knowns can be faked out, simulated, or stubbed to more quickly vet the unknowns?

+As a very critical person, I’m always looking back and trying to see how things could have gone wrong.
+Our spike could have quickly outgrown our two-hour timebox by trying to do too much.
+Instead of working outside of the application with a constant / independent data set, we could have tried to integrate our work into the applicaiton.
+Integrating with the existing application would have required understanding the data model.
+We could have also lost focus and tried to actually implement the entire report, rather than ensuring that we could achieve our main goal, conditional formatting.

+3. If the goal is too broad repeat, if not evaluate the solution The high-level goal for us was to determine if we can build an Excel reporting component.
+After we determined that we could in fact write out Excel files, we then had to determine if we could use conditional formatting.
+Once we found a library that supported conditional formatting, we needed to determine if we could use it for our purposes.

+By ensuring that we had a small, focused, and independent goal we were able to make sure that axlsx was able to meet our needs.
+Doing so allowed us to move forward with greater confidence that we could meet our customer’s deadline.

+ ----

 You would pair with someone but spike with different approaches to solve the same problem.
 Each will research and code independently and compare their notes during the day.